LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/problem-set/README.md

   - the lecture notes (linked under each main lecture)
   - the example source code from the current Module (we will provide this link)

-- The pset spec will .
-Those videos are most important to solving the pset problems!
+- The pset spec will link out to various videos.
+You may have already seen some of these during Class Prep.
+Regardless, these videos are always very relevant to the problem at hand and are probably worth a (re)watch.

-- The psets often have multiple assignments within them.
+- The psets usually have multiple assignments within them.
 Work on one at a time.
 (Ie, only read/watch items applicable to the one assignment you're currently working.
 Don't read/watch ahead.)

 - Define a strategy (as in pseudocode, drawings, whatever) BEFORE starting to code anything.